Register a death

 The green certificate for burial or cremation will be transmitted electronically to the Funeral Director, crematorium or cemetery office.

-Please contact the office on 0208 270 4744 to confirm that we have received the Medical Cause of Death Certificate.
 Once we have received it we will book an appointment for a telephone appointment to be made for you to register your loved ones passing.

 The registrar will you call at your scheduled appointment time.